ufgmg/constitution/gmg-constitution.md

 Any officer of Game Makers Guild may be removed from office through the following process:

-### Part 1

-A written request by at least three voting members of the organization shall be submitted to either the President, Vice President, or Treasurer.
+1. A written request by at least three voting members of the organization shall be submitted to either the President, Vice President, or Treasurer.
 Written notification shall be sent to the officer in question asking that officer to be present at the next meeting and prepared to respond to the removal request.

-### Part 2

-A two thirds majority vote of members present is necessary to remove the officer.
+2. A two thirds majority vote of members present is necessary to remove the officer.

-### Part 3

-In the event of the removal of an officer, a special provision may be granted to the remaining officers to appoint an interim replacement until an election may be held.
+3. In the event of the removal of an officer, a special provision may be granted to the remaining officers to appoint an interim replacement until an election may be held.

 # ARTICLE VII.
 ELECTIONS